1. What is an MPDU?

 17. How long is a certificate valid?
 When a certificate expires, can it be renewed?

 A certificate is valid for one year from the date of issue and may be renewed.
 At the time of renewal, applicants must submit documentation that shows that their income limits still fall within the eligibility guidelines of the MPDU program and that you still meet all the minimum requirements of the program.
 When you are within 60 days of the expiration date of the current certificate, resubmit the MPDU application with the same required documentation.

 In addition, you are responsible for keeping the city staff up to date with your information.
 If you change your address or phone number while your certificate is still active, we may not be able to reach you with information on the availability of units.

 18. How long do you keep my file?

-Files are kept for only 60 days beyond the expiration date of the certificate.
+Files are only kept for 60 days beyond the expiration date of the certificate.

 19. What types of units are available through the MPDU program?

 Most units that may be available under the Annapolis MPDU program are apartments, condominiums, townhouses, or single-family homes.
-The size of the eligible units may range from an efficiency or studio with approximately 600 square feet of gross floor area to a four bedroom with approximately 2,000 square feet of gross floor area.
+The size of the eligible units may range from an efficiency or studio with approximately 600 square feet of gross floor area to a four-bedroom with approximately 2,000 square feet of gross floor area.